pkulchenko/fullmoon/README.md

 - `serveContent(name, parameters)`: renders a template using provided parameters.
-  `name` is a string that names the template (as set by a `setTemplate` call) and `parameters` is a table with template parameters (referenced as variables in the template).
+  `name` is a string that names the template (as set by a `setTemplate` call) and `parameters` is a table with template parameters stored as name/value pairs (referenced as variables in the template).

 - `run([options])`: runs the server using configured routes.
   By default the server listens on localhost and port 8080.
 These values